gdelazzari/2048Solver/README.md

 The solver works as follows: given a maximum game tree depth to explore (currently set to 3), backward induction is applied (without discounting) in order to find the best action to take now.
-Since the depth is limited, for obvious computational reasons, and we are not using discounting (which would instead allow for a justified truncation at a specific point), it is required to have a non-recursive scoring function which only looks at a specific scenario in static sense.
+Since the depth is limited, for obvious computational reasons, and we are not using discounting (which would instead allow for a justified truncation at a specific point), it is required to have a non-recursive scoring function which only looks at a specific state of the game in a "static" way.
-In such scenario, the computation of the score is as follows:
+In such scenario, the computation of the score goes as follows:
 ```hs
 scoreAtZeroDepth :: Board -> Float
 scoreAtZeroDepth board =